bitsouls/vpn_docker/README.md

 ## Setting up an ipv6 capable Amazon instance
 1. Obtain an Amazon account.
-2. Go to Services > VPC.
+2. Select the preferred region where you want your VPN server to reside.
+EU-Central (Frankfurt) for example.
+Go to Services >      VPC.
 Select the default VPC there.
 Actions > Edit CIDRs.
 Add IPV6 CIDR (leave blank for Amazon to auto-assign an IPV6 CIDR).
 3. Go back to VPC main page.
 Select Subnets.
 There should be 3 default subnets.
 Select the first subnet.
    Subnet Actions > Edit IPV6 CIDRs.
 Leave the automatically suggested CIDR there and apply it.